NadalVRoMa/SubFixer/README.md

 With this simple python app you can set forward or set back your subtitles files to match the video!

-Third pary libraries aren't needed.
+Third party libraries aren't needed.